 So who is this for?

-If you are an experienced outdoorsman, prepper or survivalist this might be a nice back up survival kit, maybe to have in your car or when you are going on a day hike and don’t fancy carrying a lot of gear.
+If you are an experienced prepper or survivalist this might be a nice back up survival kit, maybe to have in your car or in your 72 hour kit and don’t fancy carrying a lot of gear.

 It would also be suitable for the average person who is not big into survival but understands the common sense in having a survival tool kit to hand.